 - National Association for the Education of Young Children

-- Chair (since 2011), Arizona’s First Things First Early Childhood Research and Evaluation National Advisory Panel
+- Chair (2011-2018), Arizona’s First Things First Early Childhood Research and Evaluation National Advisory Panel

 - Research Advisory Group, Committee for Children (Seattle)